 - Set your target price.
 This is the number you actually want, based on your market research.
 Say your target is $140,000.

 - On your final number, use a precise, non-round figure.
 Saying "$139,750" instead of "$140,000" signals that you have done careful calculations and this is truly your floor.
+Research confirms that precise numbers are perceived as more anchored in data than round numbers.

 The beauty of the Ackerman model in salary negotiation is that decreasing concessions create a powerful psychological signal.
-When your first move is $5,000, your second is $2,500, and your third is $750, the hiring manager perceives that you are running out of room.
+When your first movement is $5,000, your second is $2,500, and your third is $750, the hiring manager perceives that you are running out of room.
 This encourages them to close rather than keep pushing.

-Strategy 4: Leveraging Competing Offers
+See how it worksStrategy 4: Leveraging Competing Offers

 There is a right way and a wrong way to use competing offers.
+The difference determines whether you get a higher package or a rescinded one.

 The right way